bluesky/community-call/README.md

 ## Upcoming Topics and Talks

 _See [calendar](https://tinyurl.com/BlueskyCommunityCallCalendar) for times and Zoom links._
+* 2023-06-08 10:30 NYC: Kesavan on Label-based de novo modeller for DNA damage responses
+* 2023-06-22 18:00 NYC: Mark Wolfman on Bluesky at APS s25

+## Past Topics and Talks

+* 2023-04-20: A discsussion on serving live data through a web-client [video](https://nubes.helmholtz-berlin.de/s/N3yDgBddJFAXaEC)
 * 2022-01-26 Klaus Wakonig on Beamline Experiment Control Prototyping at PSI

-## Past Topics and Talks

-* 2023-04-20 : A discsussion on serving live data through a web-client [video](https://nubes.helmholtz-berlin.de/s/N3yDgBddJFAXaEC)
 * 2022-12-08 10:30 NYC: Simon Heybrook on Scipp for multi-dimensional labeled data
 * 2022-12-01 18:00 NYC: Clinton Roy on Ophyd's PVPositionComparator
 * 2022-11-17: Dan Allan on Adventures in Authentication